-Content Delivery Network or CDN, in short, is used to deliver content instantly to the end user.
+Content Delivery Network or CDN is used to deliver content instantly to the end-user.
 It takes a while for the web page to load if the server is pinged for every request especially if the server is located far away from the user.

 This is also known as latency which CDN was built to overcome.
-Instead of pinging web server for every request; CDN keeps a copy of the web page and delivers it to the end user for every subsequent request from its nearest server.
+Instead of pinging a web server for every request; CDN keeps a copy of the web page and delivers it to the end-user for every subsequent request from its nearest server.

-Above image is taken from KeyCDN.
-It demonstrates how CDN server caches the CSS file requested only once from the origin server and is delivered from the CDN server on subsequent requests.
+The above image is taken from KeyCDN.
+It demonstrates how the CDN server caches the CSS file requested only once from the origin server and is delivered from the CDN server on subsequent requests.

-Do I need a CDN in a WordPress site?
+Do I Need a CDN on a WordPress Site?

 There is one exception where CDN might not be the best option.
 If you are running a strictly localized business and the majority of your targeted audience belongs to your locality then using a CDN might actually make things worse.
 That’s because it will add an additional unnecessary layer of CDN servers which is not needed since the actual web server is within the reach and does not require another resource to deliver the content.

-There are many companies which offer CDN services and have different packages to choose from.
+There are many companies that offer CDN services and have different packages to choose from.
 We suggest doing your research before investing in a provider.
 You may consider the following to begin with.

-The next CDN we will be integrating to our WordPress site is CloudFlare.
-This CDN too is very popular among the WordPress users because of its performance, security and FREE subscription.
+The next CDN we will be integrating into our WordPress site is Cloudflare.
+This CDN too is very popular among WordPress users because of its performance, security, and FREE subscription.

-Once the account is created, you will be asked to Add a Site.
+Once the account is created, you will be asked to Add Site.

-Enter your website URL and click on Add Site button to proceed.
+Enter your website URL and click on the Add Site button to proceed.